Ruapehu Alpine Lifts suspend bus operation after crash

 No further comment can be provided on the inspections or on Saturday's crash while the police investigation, which is being assisted by the NZ Transport Agency, is ongoing.

-Meanwhile, the company's chief executive Ross Copland is urging passengers involved in the crash to make contact with police.
+Meanwhile, the company's chief executive Ross Copland said the company had elected to outsource its transport and suspend its own transport service.

+Contractors had been called in to continue transporting visitors to the ski areas during the height of the season, he said.

+He clarified reports that the truck involved in the crash had its odometer tampered with and that its Certificate of Fitness was out of date.

 "Our priority this week has been connecting with everyone on that bus, however privacy restrictions have made this a challenge.
 We would like to ensure that passengers are on the road to recovery, well supported and also keep them updated with the investigation that's underway," he said.